 - Facial Structure – Individuals with missing teeth might experience alterations in the structure of their face due to bone loss or facial collapse.
 Dentures restore the structure of your teeth, which provides a base to hold your cheeks and lips in place.

 Flexible partial dentures are tooth replacement appliances made from soft nylon thermoplastic.
 Partial dentures fit around existing teeth to fill in the gaps in your smile.
 Unlike rigid acrylic dentures, flexible partial dentures provide a more comfortable user experience, since they bend to perfectly contour your mouth and fit snugly around existing teeth.

 Flexible partial dentures are suitable for individuals who are missing teeth in one or more areas of the mouth.
 Since partial dentures are made to fill gaps rather than replace an entire set of teeth, the flexible nylon material used for partial dentures isn’t suitable for full dentures.

 What are the Pros and Cons of Flexible Partial Dentures?

 For many, flexible partial dentures are a seamless solution to restore dental health.
-Despite their overall efficacy and high-quality, flexible partial dentures may not be the best solution for everyone.
+Despite their overall efficacy and high quality, flexible partial dentures may not be the best solution for everyone.

-- Lightweight – Flexible nylon thermoplastic is a lightweight material, making these dentures more comfortable than metal counterparts.
+- Lightweight – Flexible nylon thermoplastic is a lightweight material, making these dentures more comfortable than their metal counterparts.